 Detailed info about Mervis, its parts and functions, is available on this link.

 The licence request contains a licence code for the Mervis Runtime - a software running directly on the Unipi PLC which executes programs created in the Mervis IDE development environment and is thus necessary for a proper function of Unipi controllers using Mervis.
 Without the licence, Mervis Runtime will run only for 20 minutes from the start of the PLC or its control logic.
 During this trial period, you can freely test all functions of the Mervis IDE.
 After the trial period expires, Mervis Runtime will deactivate and the control logic will stop.
 Full functionality can be restored by successfully licencing your controller.
 The licence is applicable only for Unipi hardware, eg. it cannot be used on a standalone Raspberry Pi computer.
+The license is not transferable and only one PLC can be licensed with it.
 A complete Runtime licencing tutorial is available on this link.

 By using the licence request, you will also obtain login credentials for the Mervis DB service (storing the historical variable value from PLCs) and identification code for the Mervis Proxy service (secure remote access to controllers).
 The licence activation guide is available on this link.